 There’s nothing like a drilling rig setting up in your area to set off alarm bells if you happen to rely on well water.

-Complacency runs rampant amongst private well owners.
-Only last month, I completed a study for VIQUA that examined well-owner behaviors in various parts of the USA.
-Just as I had seen in published studies on a more localized level, there certainly seemed to be a low level of engagement with the whole notion of even testing the well water.
+Unfortunately, complacency runs rampant amongst private well owners.
+VIQUA recently completed astudy that looked at well-owner behaviors in various parts of the USA.
+Similar to published data on a more localized level, there certainly seemed to be a low level of engagement with the whole notion of even testing the well water.
 Nearly one in three could not even recall when the water had last been tested for bacteria and another 10% said they had NEVER tested their well water for bacteria.
 Really?
-Because as I look at the recommended best practices for those same areas, nearly every one of them indicates that testing should be done once a year - for things like bacteria and nitrates at a minimum!!
+Because the recommended best practices for those same areas, nearly every one of them indicates that testing should be done once a year - for things like bacteria and nitrates at a minimum!!
 Testing for bacteria – total coliforms, fecal coliforms and e.coli – is one of the basics.
 So what does it take to get well-owners attention??

 Fracking.
 There’s nothing like a drilling rig setting up in your area to set off alarm bells if you happen to rely on well water.
 Consider if you will, that the top 10 states based on the number of hydraulic fracturing wells account for a quarter of the private water wells across the USA.
 And, that there are maybe only 15 states where no fracking is taking place.